Health and Safety

 Signage will be posted throughout the property reminding Employees of the proper way to wash hands, sneeze and to avoid touching their faces.

 As part of our employee training, employees have been given clear instructions on how to respond swiftly and appropriately to all presumed cases of coronavirus infection on property in accordance with local guidelines, and they will be ready to provide full support to our guests addressing any health concerns.
 Employees are reminded to stay home if they do not feel well.
 Employees are also instructed to contact a manager if they notice a coworker or guest with symptoms associated with COVID-19 such as coughing, shortness of breath, or other flu-like symptoms.

-Employees are required to wear masks at all times.
-Per order of Governor Sisolak, face masks for guests are mandatory in all public areas.
-If guests do not have a face mask, they can pick up a complimentary mask at Passport Rewards, the Poker Room, the Casino Floor, Security, Front Desk, or Bell Desk.
+Beginning Friday, July 30 at 12:01 a.m., all guests and employees are required to wear masks at all times while indoors, per guidance from the CDC, and consistent with the directives of Governor Sisolak and the Washoe County Commission.
+If guests do not have a face mask, they can pick up a complimentary mask at Passport Rewards or the Front Desk.